Introducing Week Timer

 Using Tags and Notes

-For example, if the number of hours that were spent on meetings needs to be reported, then each time entry can be tagged with a “meeting” tag, so the sum of all meetings is reported in the week report.
+For example, if the number of hours that were spent on meetings needs to be reported, then each time entry can be tagged with a “meeting” tag, so the sum of all meetings is reported in the week or month report.

 But it gets simpler than that….